texfaq/texfaq.github.io/FAQ-sortbib.md

 ---
+title:  Sorting lists of citations
 section: Bibliographies and citations
 subsection: Creating citations
 date: 2014-06-10
 ---

-# Sorting lists of citations

 BibTeX has a sorting function, and most BibTeX styles sort the citation list they produce; most people find this desirable.